 INFORMATION FOR RETAILERS

 As of January 1, 2023, retailers may retain a one-cent discount from the tax collected on each disposable plastic bag.
 The tax is being collected, administered, and enforced by the state Department of Taxation in the same manner as the Retail Sales and Use Tax.
 For questions about administration and enforcement, please consult the official guidelines and Tax Bulletin 11-9 at Virginia Tax.
 Retailers may also call the Virginia Tax Business Customer Service line at (804)367-8037.

-Retailers across the region will be affected by the disposable plastic bag tax.
-Arlington County and the City of Alexandria have enacted a bag tax, effective January 1, 2022, while the City of Falls Church’s tax will go into effect on April 1, 2022.
+Arlington County, Loudoun County, the City of Alexandria and the City of Falls Church have also enacted a bag tax.
 To spread awareness about the tax at point of sale, retailers across the region may download and use the following flyers or point of sale stickers.